ishanpranav/csci-201-computer-systems-organization/src/project2/README.md

 The program accepts the following instructions:

-- `a value` and the `value` to the tree
+- `a value` adds the `value` to the tree
-- `s` remove the smallest value stored in the current tree (should have no effect if the current tree is empty)
+- `s` removes the smallest value stored in the current tree (should have no effect if the current tree is empty)
-- `l` remove the largest value stored in the current tree (should have no effect if the current tree is empty)
+- `l` removes the largest value stored in the current tree (should have no effect if the current tree is empty)
-- `p` print the values stored in the current tree in order of the inorder traversal
+- `p` prints the values stored in the current tree in order of the inorder traversal

-The `main` function in `problem1.c` reads and parses the input stream and calls appropriate functions to perform the instructions. __Your task is to implement those functions so that the output produced is correct.__

 __Example__